-Picturesque villages and vast meadows alternate, showing Holland at its finest.
-Against the golden glow of sunset, special wire baskets of lamb, king perch and farm duck are hoisted from the balloon.
+Picturesque villages and spacious meadows alternate, showing Holland at its finest.
+Against the golden glow of sunset, special baskets of lamb, king perch and farm duck are hoisted from the balloon.
 The heat of the hot air balloon ensures perfect cooking.
 Both the balloon and the dishes are controlled by the elements earth, air, water and fire.

 You wave to people on the ground who look up in amazement and the balloon sails on undisturbed.
 For an hour and a half, you can enjoy all the beauty and delicacies you take in at high altitude.
 The landing is the exciting and spectacular end of an unforgettable adventure, celebrated with a traditional champagne baptism.

-For 20 years, CuliAir has been making dreams come true by offering an unforgettable experience to its passengers.
+For 20 years, CuliAir Skydining has been making dreams come true by offering an unforgettable experience to its passengers.

 The secret ingredients of success

 That a dream that for many seemed unattainable nevertheless became a reality, not for a while but for 20 years, is no coincidence.
-Dining in a restaurant as high as two kilometres offers a unique experience.
+Dining in a restaurant as high as two kilometers offers a unique experience.
 All senses are stimulated at high altitude, making for a special, unprecedented experience.
 The personal attention from welcome to landing and beyond feels like a warm blanket.
 Chef Angélique Schmeinck prepares the dishes live from the kitchen, nearby, and personally takes guests on this culinary adventure, while the balloonist talks about what can be seen.